PoisotLab/ms_svd_imputation/manuscript.md

 zoonoses dynamics, by using the Singular Value Decomposition (SVD) as an imputation method for identifying unobserved host-virus interactions, acting as potential intermediate hosts in diseases transmissions.

+**TK** SVD is a way to do link prediction in the absence of external information, but we can rely on info contained in the network itself

+**TK** main results: optimal rank, number of new associations, top 10 zoonoses

 # Methods